sweet-delights/hybrid-platforms-conductor/README.md

 Topographer options:
     -F, --from HOSTS_OPTIONS         Specify options for the set of nodes to start from (enclose them with "").
 Default: all nodes.
 HOSTS_OPTIONS follows the following:
-                                         -a, --all-hosts                  Select all hosts
+                                         -a, --all-nodes                  Select all nodes
                                          -b PLATFORM_NAME,                Select hosts belonging to a given platform name.
 Available platforms are: ansible-repo, chef-repo (can be used several times)
                                              --hosts-platform
                                          -l, --hosts-list LIST_NAME       Select hosts defined in a hosts list (can be used several times)